 When your event is ready to start, click Go Live in the upper right corner.
 Your webcam will be live.

 If you are using an external encoder, select the Connect tab.
-This contains the RTMP URL and Stream Key for your event.
+This contains the RTMPS URL and Stream Key for your event.

-Copy and paste the RTMP URL and Stream Key into the corresponding fields in your broadcast encoder.
+Copy and paste the RTMPS URL and Stream Key into the corresponding fields in your broadcast encoder.

 Note that there is also a Preview toggle; selecting this will send a low-latency stream to a preview player first allowing you to confirm your stream’s health prior to pushing your event live to your audience.
 This is off by default and would need to be configured for each individual event.